 1: BYOD Policy

 For starters, employees must have permission to use their personally owned devices for business purposes.
 A good place to begin is with a strong BYOD policy.
-The policy must clearly define the organization’s expectations of their employees when using their personal devices to conduct company business.
+The policy must clearly define the organization’s expectations of its employees when using their personal devices to conduct company business.
 Requirements for employees, such as requiring anti-virus software on non-company devices, enforcing a two-step authentication or putting company proprietary information into secure content lockers, are guiding principles that offer increased security to an organization.
 Industry educational institutions, such as the SANS Institute, encourage the use of policy development and describe them as the “practical steps necessary for defending systems and networks.”
 Policies enable organizations to hold employees accountable for their actions.

 While policies provide guidance and permission to employees, policies in of themselves do not secure the data.
 Encryption is one of many ways to secure data on a personally owned device.
-In 2015 the Office of Personnel Management (OPM) learned the hard way the importance of encryption when discovered in hearings held by the House Committee on Oversight and Government Reform that “the data stolen in the massive OPM breach was not protected by practices like data masking, redaction and encryption.”
+In 2015 the Office of Personnel Management (OPM) learned the hard way the importance of encryption when discovered in hearings held by the House Committee on Oversight and Government Reform that “the data stolen in the massive OPM breach was not protected by practices like data masking, redaction, and encryption.”
 Encryption is an excepted best practice to meet compliance regulations that require the protection of data, and as expressed in hindsight by Rep. Elijah Cummings, D-Md. at the OPM hearing, “should become the norm.”

 The third most important tip for the BYOD environment is training.
 While having a good policy in combination with strong encryption can protect the data, training brings it all together for the employees.
 Training employees on policies, how and when to use encryption and secure content lockers, go a long way in the fight against data breaches.
 Training enforces acceptance of the BYOD policy and employees can no longer use the reason “I didn’t know how” to secure my [data/mobile device/email/document].
-While the above suggestions can be implemented relatively easily properly training employees on the policy and technology to support the policy is far more cost effective than dealing with a data breach due to an uninformed employee.
+While the above suggestions can be implemented relatively easily properly training employees on the policy and technology to support the policy is far more cost-effective than dealing with a data breach due to an uninformed employee.

-How CyberSheath Can Assist Your Organization Mitigate the Risk of the BYOD Environment
+How CyberSheath Can Assist Your Organization Mitigate the Risk of the BYOD Environment?

 To start, as part of our Staffing and Residency service offering CyberSheath can provide the experts necessary, whether transitioning or reevaluating your current BYOD environment, to create the policies and procedures critical to securing your digital assets.
-Click the link below to download our Staffing and Residency service datasheet to learn more about how this service can benefit your organization.